Ohoud-Almohammadi/Hosting-a-Full-Stack-application/README.md

 ---

-In this project i developy a Full-Stack application  to a aws cloud service so that it is available to customers to register and login.
+In this project i develop a Full-Stack application  to a aws cloud service so that it is available to customers to register and login.

 # Udagram